The Billie Jean King Cup (or “BJK Cup”) is a team tennis tournament on the WTA Tour that was up until 2020 known as the Fed Cup.

 The qualifiers for the 2023 finals took place on the 14th and 15th of April 2023 and saw Austria, Belgium, Brazil, France, Italy, United States, Czech Republic, Ukraine, Germany, Kazakhstan, Poland, Slovenia, Canada, Mexico, Spain, Slovakia, Great Britain, and Romania fighting for a place in the finals in November.

-The 2023 BJK Finals will take place from the 7th to the 14th of November 2023 in Seville, Spain.
+The 2023 BJK Cup Finals took place from the 7th to the 12th of November 2023 in Seville, Spain, with the 2023 tournament in Seville being played in the same week as the ATP tournaments in Metz and Tel Aviv.

 Tickets